michaeldorman/michaeldorman.github.io/cv.md

 ## **Co-authorship in presentations**

-* Dorman, M., **Shapira, I.** 2015.
+* **Dorman, M.**, Shapira, I. 2015.
 Land use type effect on plant, reptile and bird communities composition in the Loess Covered Areas in the Northern Negev.
 Nature and Parks Authority Annual Conference, Herzliya, Israel (Lecture)

+* Sorek, M., **Dorman, M.**, Shapira, I., Dan, H., Perlberg, A. 2016.
+The effect of settlements and agricultural areas on mammal occupancy and activity patterns.
+44th Annual Convention of the Israeli Society of Ecology and Environmental Quality Sciences, Tel-Aviv, Israel (Poster)

 <br>